haraka/Haraka/docs/plugins/rcpt_to.routes.md

 ## MX Routing

-Each entry in `config/rcpt_to.routes.ini` or the Redis table must specify a MX record.
-The MX record is the format required by _outbound.js_.
+Each entry in the [routes] section of `config/rcpt_to.routes.ini` or in Redis must specify a MX record.
+The MX record is the same format as _outbound.js_.
 Examples:

     * hostname
     * hostname:port